|Vai al sito in italiano|

 |"Unrelenting quest for perfection"|

-The following is a short extract from my novelette "Impermanence".
+The following is an excerpt from my novella, "Impermanence".

 "Yes, I've indulged this little whim," replied her friend with a chuckle.